 Treatments for back pain due to RA focus on relieving pain and preventing further damage:

 People can relieve RA-related back pain at home using the following treatments and remedies:

 1. Ice packs

-Massaging the area with cloth-covered ice packs for 5 to 10 minutes at a time within the first 48 hours of feeling the pain may help ease the pain.
-For pain that lasts longer than 48 hours, try applying heat to help the muscles relax.
+Massaging the area with cloth-covered ice packs for 5–10 minutes at a time within the first 48 hours of feeling the pain may help ease it.
+For pain that lasts longer than 48 hours, a person should try applying heat to help the muscles relax.

 People with RA should always check with their doctor before taking any new medications.

 A person should try performing gentle stretching exercises and staying as mobile as possible.
 While resting at the first sign of pain may be beneficial, movement can help prevent excessive stiffness and discomfort in the back.